 Vet Volunteer Series

 The Vet Volunteer books are a series of books focused on Maggie, an 11-year-old girl who volunteers at the Wild at Heart Animal Clinic.
 Each book uses fiction to focus on a different animal rights issue, making them ideal for animal lover in your family.
-Anderson includes a list of links on her website that go along with each book for kids who want to dig a little deeper.
-For example, her first book in the series, Fight for Life, has links that give information about puppy mills and the Animal Welfare Act.
 The books are written at a solid fourth-grade reading level, making them idea for the socially conscious later elementary crowd.
 Titles in the series (in order) include:

 - Homeless focuses on the plight of feral cats when a character in the story decides to rescue a group of homeless cats and then re-release them into the neighborhood.